zhongyy/Unequal-Training-for-Deep-Face-Recognition-with-Long-Tailed-Noisy-Data/README.md

 ### Note:

+1. Our method is appropriate for the noisy data with long-tailed distribution such as MF2 training dataset.
+When the training data is good, like MS1M and VGGFace2, [InsightFace](https://github.com/deepinsight/insightface) is more suitable.

-1. We use the last arcface model (best performance) to find the third type noise.
+2. We use the last arcface model (best performance) to find the third type noise.
 Next we drop the fc weight of the last arcface model, then finetune from it using NR loss (adding a reweight term by putting more confidence in the prediction of the training model).

-2. The second stage training process need very careful manual tuning.
+3. The second stage training process need very careful manual tuning.
 We provide our training log for reference.